 Music: mainly traditional swing.

 This three day course offers a total of ten classes.
-Check-in should preferably be performed on Sunday evening or Monday early morning.
+Check-in should be performed on Monday morning before class start.